A new machine learning framework for occupational accidents forecasting with safety inspections integration: Methods

 \subsubsection{Multiple-input multiple-output (MIMO)}

 A \emph{multiple-output} learner returns an $H$-dimensional prediction vector in a single forward pass, eliminating the need for iterative generation of successive horizons.
-Typical examples include neural network architectures such as multilayer perceptrons (MLP) and sequence models like LSTMs \citep{hochreiter1997long,LimZohren2021}.
-By producing all future points simultaneously, these models can exploit cross-horizon dependencies that single-output strategies must ignore or approximate.
+By producing all future points simultaneously, these learners can exploit cross-horizon dependencies that single-output strategies must ignore or approximate.

-MIMO is the standard strategy for short-horizon multiple-output forecasting \citep{BenTaieb}.
+MIMO is the standard strategy for multiple-output forecasting \citep{BenTaieb}.
 A single estimator $f(\cdot;\theta)$ simultaneously returns the complete forecast vector for entire horizon $H$:

 Because every horizon is predicted directly from observed data, MIMO avoids the error accumulation associated with recursive schemes and, unlike the fully direct approach, explicitly captures cross-horizon dependencies within a single shared parameter set \(\theta\).